+You may have chemotherapy through a liquid drip into a vein (intravenously) or as tablets.
+It may also be given through a thin plastic tube called a central venous access device.
+Some people have chemotherapy at home through a portable bottle called an infusor pump.
 You will probably have chemotherapy as a course of several sessions (cycles) over 4–6 months.
 Your medical oncologist will explain your treatment schedule.

 Side effects of chemotherapy

 People react to chemotherapy differently – some people have few side effects, while others have many.
-Most side effects are temporary, and there are ways to prevent or reduce them.
-Your doctor will prescribe medication to prevent and manage the side effects.
+The side effects depend on the drugs used and the dose.
+Your medical oncologist or nurse will discuss the likely side effects with you, including how they can be prevented or controlled with medicine.
 It is uncommon to need a break or change in your treatment.

 Keep a record of the doses and names of your chemotherapy drugs handy.
 This will save time if you become ill and need to visit the emergency department.
+See Understanding Chemotherapy.

 During chemotherapy, you will have a higher risk of getting an infection or bleeding.
 If you have a temperature over 38°C, contact your doctor or go to the emergency department.
 Tell your doctor if you feel more tired than usual, or if you bruise or bleed easily.

-- There are different types of colectomies depending on whether part or all of the colon is removed.
+- There are different types of colectomies depending on where the cancer is located.

 - If it is not possible to join the bowel back together or if the bowel needs time to heal, a diversion is created for faeces to come through a hole (stoma) in the abdominal wall.
-Waste (faeces) will be collected into a bag.

 Expert content reviewers: